-If I knew how easy it was to start a plant from seed I would have done it years ago.
+If I knew how easy it was to grow your own food from seed I would have done it years ago.
 There are few simple rules to follow, but the result is so much more rewarding (and cheaper!) than buying plug plants.
-Unfortunately, nobody taught me how to grow seeds when I was a child – I tried, I failed, and I grew up thinking seeds were just some “mystical thing” too difficult to give it a go.

-The first thing to know is that seeds are really little bombs of energy ready to explode, they need nothing but water and a warm place to germinate (germination is the phase where a seed starts developing a new plant).
+The first thing to know is that seeds are really little bombs of energy ready to explode.
+They need nothing but water and a warm place to germinate (germination is the phase where a seed starts developing in to a new plant).

 TOMATOES, AUBERGINES & CHILLIES

-Some seeds such as tomatoes, aubergines, and chillies need an environment with a temperature of at least 25ºC to grow, so it’s for this reason that it’s recommended that the seeds are sown indoors: at home on a windowsill would be the ideal place until the temperature outside gets warmer and any risk of frost has passed.
+Some seeds such as tomatoes, aubergines, and chillies need an environment with a temperature of at least 25ºC to grow.
+So make sure you sow the seeds indoors: a windowsill is an ideal place, until the temperature outside gets warmer and any risk of frost has passed.
 In many parts of the UK, this happens between April and May.

 BEETROOT, CHARD, MUSTARD & ROCKET LEAVES

-Other seeds such as rocket leaves, mustard, beetroots, and chard can start growing in about 10-15ºC, so they can be sown outdoors in early spring (March) or early autumn (September) as they can be quite resistant to cold temperature once well established.
-Broad beans and peas can be frost resistant, I sow them outdoors in October just to have an early crop the next Spring.
+Other seeds such as rocket leaves, mustard, beetroot and chard can start growing in about 10-15ºC.
+They can be sown outdoors in early spring (March) or early autumn (September) as they can be quite resistant to cold temperature once well established.
+Broad beans and peas can be frost resistant – I sow them outdoors in October just to have an early crop for the following spring.

-An environment with plenty of light but not the scorching sun is ideal especially if you use a transparent cover to keep the compost moist and warm.
-Seedlings indoors tend to grow toward the light, it’s better to rotate the pot where they grow often to avoid them bending to one side.
+Opt for a place with good light but not the scorching sun.
+Using a transparent cover allows light in but also keeps the compost moist and warm.
+Seedlings indoors tend to grow toward the light so it’s best to rotate the pot often, to avoid them bending to one side.

-A perfect medium for growing seed would be a light and fine compost or coir block.
+A perfect growing medium for seeds is a light and fine compost or coir block.
 At this early stage the seedlings do not need a rich compost, but a good medium where they can easily grow roots and get water and air.

-If you are using coir blocks, start the sowing by soaking the block in water, but then add water only when it starts to get dry, as the seedlings may rot or develop diseases if too wet.
-Apply a rose to your watering can when you are watering or use a spray bottle to avoid washing out your seeds with a too strong flow.
+If you are using coir blocks, start by soaking the block in water.
+Once you have sown your seeds only add water when the coir block starts to dry out.
+Beware, seedlings may rot or develop diseases if the coir block is too wet.
+Apply a rose to your watering can or use a spray bottle to avoid washing out your seeds.

-Seeds can have many shapes and sizes – a simple rule is to sow them as deep as twice their size: lettuce and rocket have very fine seeds that can be scattered on the surface of your compost and then gently pressed without being covered.
+Seeds can have many shapes and sizes – a simple rule is to plant them at a depth of twice their length.
+Lettuce and rocket have very fine seeds that can be scattered on the surface of your compost and then gently pressed down.

 Tomatoes and mustard have slightly bigger seeds that can be gently covered with a very thin layer of compost (about 5mm will be enough).